 From this standpoint, the aim of the Physics department is to maintain and nurture the interest of students and deliver the relevant syllabi.

 Physics and its applications are all around us especially in the modern technological environment.
 Knowledge of how to explain the everyday phenomena around us opens up many opportunities and makes the world a more exciting place to live.

 Studying Physics will open up many avenues and careers for students to explore further or take forward to higher education.
 Some areas that former Gresham’s pupils have moved into are, Computer Science, Finance, Engineering, and Medicine.

-The A level cohort follow the EDUQAS Physics course.
-This is assessed at the end of the second year with three summer examinations.
-The course covers the fundamentals of Physics giving students the skills required to succeed in numerous disciplines in the area of higher education.
-In particular, the course develops sound problem solving skills through practical work and the use of mathematics.
-The core practical work covers a range of topics and gives students the opportunity to repeat historically important experiments and understand there importance.
+The A level cohort follow the OCR Physics A specification.
+The course is assessed at the end of the second year with three summer examinations.
+The course covers the fundamentals of Physics giving students the skills required to succeed in numerous disciplines with an emphasis on developing the understanding required to follow a STEAM base degree or career in the future.
+In particular, the course develops sound problem-solving, through practical work and the use of mathematics.

 Students follow the diploma program at either higher of standard level for two years with a terminal examination consisting of three papers sat on two consecutive days.
 There is an experimental coursework element, which contributes 24% towards the final grade.